berlinplan/berlinplan.github.io/readme.md

 ### Smarter smartphones, the cure for cancer, and the elimination of hunger in Africa, if slavery still persisted?

-#### Benefits of slavery for World Development: (224)
+#### Benefits of Slavery for World Development: (224)

-> <sub> **1.
+-<sub> **1.
 The improvement of African lives:** The slave trade fostered international commerce between Africa, the USA, and Europe.
 Numerous goods were exchanged with Africa in return for slaves.
 These products were subsequently utilized within Africa to enhance the well-being of its people.
 Additionally, the slave market attracted increased European visitors who engaged in goods exchange with Americans and Africans. </sub>

-> <sub> **2.
+- <sub> **2.
 Multiculturalism:** When different countries interacted, they exchanged their culture.
 This helped in building long-term relationships and developing nations.
 Besides, the slave trade also led to intermarriage.
 People from different continents intermarried to produce mixed races. </sub>

-> <sub> **3.
-Free trade:** Slavery contributes to free trade by providing European farms with cost-free labor, leading to increased profitability and economic growth.</sub>
+- <sub> **3.
+Free trade:** Slavery contributed to free trade by providing European farms with cost-free labor, boosting profitability and economic growth. </sub>

-> <sub> **4.
-Quick production:** Slavery enables industries to achieve rapid production as slaves efficiently contribute to the manufacturing process. </sub>
+- <sub> **4.
+Quick production:** Slavery enabled rapid production in industries, with efficient contributions from slaves in the manufacturing process. </sub>

-> <sub> **5.
-Economic stability:** By relying on enslaved labor in their firms, Britain harnessed the economic benefits of slavery, which served as a stabilizing force for the country's economy during the colonial era. </sub>
+- <sub> **5.
+Economic stability:** Slavery served as a stabilizing force for Britain's economy during the colonial era, as it harnessed the economic benefits of enslaved labor. </sub>

-> <sub> **6.
-Transport system:** The transport industry developed rapidly across the Atlantic Ocean.
-This is because thousands of slaves would be transported each month.
-Inventors started making ships that would accommodate more people and goods. </sub>
+- <sub> **6.
+Transport system:** The slave trade drove the rapid development of the transport industry across the Atlantic, leading to innovations in shipbuilding. </sub>

-> <sub> **7.
+- <sub> **7.
 Job security:** The master had to feed the slaves even when they got sick or became too old.
 This was the main reason why some people would join slavery voluntarily.
 Also, when there was no work available, the master had to feed his slaves for future jobs. </sub>

-> <sub> **8.
+- <sub> **8.
 Exploration:** Slave trade was one of the factors that contributed to exploration in Africa, Europe, and America.
 Traders would explore new places each time they visited a different market. </sub>

-> <sub> **9.
-Development:** Slave owners saved a lot of money as they did not have to hire employees.
-The slaves worked for free and only required food and medication.
-This helped the slave owners make more profits and maybe develop their areas. </sub>
+- <sub> **9.
+Development:** Slave owners saved money by not hiring employees, resulting in higher profits and potential local development. </sub>

-> <sub> *Slavery was the engine of US growth (214).* </sub>
+- <sub> *Slavery played a significant role in the growth of the United States.
+(214).* </sub>

-> <sub> *Colonization had a huge impact on development in Western countries (215).* </sub>
+- <sub> *Colonization had a profound impact on development in Western countries (215).* </sub>

 ##  Blocking streets and increasing polarization to solve the environmental crisis, correct?